 I guess we’ve hit that time of the year where just I want to eat cold salads every day (Hi, summer!).
-And, since I’m still working on eating through this pantry full of pasta that I have, pasta salad went on the menu this week.
-I decided to take one of my favorite pasta salads, Lemony Cucumber CousCous Salad, and transform it into a meal-worthy dish.
+So I decided to take one of my favorite pasta salads, Lemony Cucumber Couscous Salad, and transform it into a full meal.
 I added a few other vegetables and used half of the dressing to marinate a couple juicy chicken thighs.
-I always know a recipe is a winner when I end up eating it for breakfast the next morning instead of waiting for a more meal appropriate time, like lunch or dinner, and yes, I ate this Greek Chicken Pasta Salad for breakfast this morning. ;) #noregrets
+And ladies and gentlemen, we have a winner!
+So much of a winner that I ate this Greek Chicken Pasta Salad for breakfast this morning. ;) #noregrets

 This Greek Chicken Pasta Salad comes together quickly and easily and makes about four large meal-sized portions, or about six smaller side dish portions.
 It’s also a great candidate for potlucks, and would be super easy to double, or even triple if needed.